sibiraj-s/go-webauthn-example/README.md

 # WebAuthn Demo

-> A demo for webauthn using go-webauthn
+A demo for webauthn using go-webauthn

+> [!WARNING]
-Note: This is just an example, in real world you might want to think about every security aspects.
+> This is just an example, in real world you might want to think about every security aspects.

 ## Getting Started